 The more your car pollutes, the more you have to pay, which is excellent news for owners of electric vehicles as they have zero tailpipe emissions, meaning there is nothing to pay.

-The UK Government is fully in support of electrifying our transport networks, and the saving on Road Tax is further proof of that, especially in tandem with the EV charger grants we’ve previously covered.
+The UK Government is fully in support of electrifying our transport networks, and the saving on Road Tax is further proof of that.

 Another important reason that your business should consider switching to electric vehicles as soon as possible is with the fast-approaching upcoming ban on selling any new petrol, diesel or hybrid cars in the UK looming on the horizon.